Caterina Sforza: Second marriage

+The Florentine commissioner in Faenza, in describing to Piero de' Medici the "wretched condition to which Caterina had been reduced, completely dominated by her lover", reported that in 1493 Giacomo held the fortress of Forlì in his own hands, that all revenues and profits passed through his hands and that all the soldiers depended on him.
+"He rides like Lord and all his supplications are brought to him", in such a way that "one of three things must follow: either that Madonna kills Messer Jacopo, or that Messer Jacopo kills her with all her children, or growing up Let Signor Ottaviano, who proves to be courageous, kill his mother and Messer Jacopo".
+In short, a family massacre was envisaged: uxoricide or matricide.
+"So if Messer Jacopo has brains, which I'm also told that he does, it is necessary that he think about his health", i.e. that he should take steps to kill Octavian before he becomes an adult.
+Caterina felt such an attachment to Giacomo that she declared herself ready to kill all her children and renounce the State and all her possessions rather than separate from him: "the sooner she will bury all her people and children and possessions, the sooner they will give soul to the devil, and the state to the Turk, rather than ever forsake each other".

-In Renaissance Italy, there was a difference between a “good mother” and a “cruel mother” depending on the life that a widow chose afterwards.
-A “good mother” would not remarry and would play both roles as a mother and a father figure to her children.
+In Renaissance Italy, there was a difference between a "good mother" and a "cruel mother" depending on the life that a widow chose afterwards.
+A "good mother" would not remarry and would play both roles as a mother and a father figure to her children.
 A “cruel mother” would put herself and her interests above her children by remarrying.
 This would be considered abandonment of her children because of the consequences that the children are faced with behind a new family and new father figure from their mother remarrying.
 Sometimes the widow would take her dowry and actually abandon her children to the paternal kin.
 Along with Caterina's secret marriage to Giacomo and Giacomo's cruelty towards Caterina's children, Caterina was seemingly taking on the identity as a "cruel mother" in the eyes of Renaissance Italy.
 Instead of focusing on ruling Forlí, she let her relationship with Giacomo get in the way, which made her people feel uneasy.
 Caterina's relationship with Giacomo not only put her children in jeopardy, but also the social order of Forlì.